Bhargavraj-13/CodeLore/content/linked-list.md

 the next node
 It does not know what comes before it.

-4.2 Dry Run (Traversal)
+### Dry Run

 Route:

     A → B → C → D → null

 Steps:

     start at A
     move to B
     move to C
     move to D
     stop when null is reached
     Traversal always starts from the head.

-4.3 Insertion Example
+### Insertion Example

 To insert X after B:
     point B.next to X
     point X.next to C
     No shifting required.

-4.4 Limitations
+### Limitations

     cannot move backward
     finding a node takes time
     extra memory needed for links

-5. Doubly Linked List
+## Doubly Linked List

-5.1 Why It Exists?
+### Why It Exists?

 Veko now says:
 Veko the Wolf:
 “Sometimes I need to move forward.”